 What is the Quasi-Experimental Evaluation Network?

-The Quasi Experimental Evaluation Network links research departments across the north of England to improve the use of quasi-experimental methods for evaluation.
+The Quasi Experimental Evaluation Network links research departments across the UK and internationally to improve the use of quasi-experimental methods for evaluation.

 The aim of the Network is to enhance the use of quasi-experimental methods to evaluate policy, service and clinical interventions, in order to improve health and social outcomes.
 This includes: